matthew-andrews/workshop-making-it-work-offline/07-dexie/README.md

 ## Disadvantages

-- Slightly funky object store key syntax.
+- Slightly funky object store key syntax, but I think we can forgive them for that...

 ## Key ideas